-Institution Composition Roles and Responsibilities Payam/Block Development Committee All Payam/Block Development committee (DC) Members Chaired by Payam/Block (P/B) DC Chair UNOPS Community Mobilisation Assistant (CMA) - Secretary P/B ED/Administrator-Deputy Secretary All Technical Team of the Payam/Block as Ex-Officio Participate in the identification of sub-projects.
-Provide technical support to the Payam Core Team.
+Institution Composition Roles and Responsibilities Payam/Block Development Committee All Payam/Block Development committee (DC) Members Chaired by Payam/Block (P/B) DC Chair UNOPS Community Mobilisation Assistant (CMA) - Secretary P/B ED/Administrator-Deputy Secretary All Technical Team of the Payam/Block as Ex-Officio Provide technical support to the Payam Core Team.
 Report to the state technical committee through UNOPS TL Work with Boma and village leaders during beneficiary targeting, and sub project identification and prioritisation.
 Work with UNOPS in the development of subproject proposals.
 Manage allocation of day-to-day tasks for efficient and effective use of the available labour force and resources.
 Report to the County Executive Director through the secretary (UNOPS CMA) Work toward sustaining the management of created assets during and after completion.
 Ensure the security and maintenance of hand tools, inputs industrial goods, etc. Ensure quality of work output.
-Boma/Quarter (B/Q) Council Development Committee B/Q Council DC Members as members Chaired by the B/Q DC Chair UNOPS Community Mobilisation Clerk (CMC) as Secretary Deputy secretary B/Q Administrator where they exist Facilitate identification of target beneficiaries and validation by the community.
-Facilitate the identification and prioritisation of subprojects.
+Boma/Quarte r (B/Q) Council Development Committee B/Q Council DC Members as members Chaired by the B/Q DC Chair UNOPS Community Mobilisation Clerk (CMC) as Secretary Deputy secretary B/Q Administrator Facilitate identification of target beneficiaries and validation by the community.
+Facilitate the identification and prioritisation of sub-projects.
 Supervises the subproject implementation.

-Together with local chief maintain peace and stability at project and payment sites.
-Monitor the daily attendance and ensure quality of work
+Institution Composition Roles and Responsibilities where they exist Together with local chief maintain peace and stability at project and payment sites.
+Monitor the daily attendance and ensure quality of work output.

-Institution Composition Roles and Responsibilities Boma/Quarter Council Appeal Committee (AC) Chair-Elected among the beneficiaries.
-Secretary - identified by the Appeal Committee members.
-50% will be women. output.
 Ensure the safekeeping of hand tools, inputs (industrial goods, etc.) provided by the project.
 Ensure the approved beneficiary list is posted in public places.
+Boma/Quarte r Council Appeal Committee (AC) Chair-Elected among the beneficiaries.
+Secretary - identified by the Appeal Committee members.
+50% will be women.
 Supervise the identification and registration of beneficiaries.
 Receive, record, and resolve complaints related to project implementation.
 Complaints that will not be resolved at this level will be escalated up the institutional management structure (to the relevant level).
 Monitor project implementation at the project localities.
 Community Supervision Team (CSTs) and Group Leaders Five members per location selected from the beneficiaries.
 Enforce work norms and beneficiary norms and responsibilities.
 Receive and handle site-related complaints and passes them to ACs.
 Guides the implementation of the public works activities.
-Oversee implementation progress, oversee measurement of work and payment of wages, and certification of work completion.
+Oversee implementation progress, oversee measurement of work and payment of wages,

+Institution Composition Roles and Responsibilities and certification of work completion.